16 Procrastination Examples Destroying Your Life

 Yes, this common trick of delaying projects or decisions is called procrastination.

 It’s easy to think you’ll get more done later, but this habit can increase stress and poor performance.
+In reality, you’re just avoiding tasks.

 The best way to get something done is to begin.